 Discussion

 The present study aimed to assess awareness of chronic migraine (CM) diagnosis and management among primary care physicians (PCPs) at PSMMC, Riyadh, and to explore factors associated with higher knowledge.
-Overall knowledge was high for most participants, internal consistency of the 20-item knowledge scale was strong, and confidence for diagnosing was greater than confidence for long-term management.
+Overall, knowledge was high for most participants, the internal consistency of the 20-item knowledge scale was strong, and confidence for diagnosing was greater than confidence for long-term management.
 These findings are encouraging when contrasted with prior work in Saudi Arabia and elsewhere, yet they also reveal targeted gaps particularly around attack duration, trigger recognition, non-pharmacological therapy, and follow-up intervals that are highly actionable within primary care.

 Our sample demonstrated a high knowledge profile (≈78% “high” knowledge; KR-20 ≈0.84).
 This performance compares favorably with the 2019 Jeddah study of Ministry of Health PCPs, where the median knowledge score was 13/20 and only ~46% scored above the median, with frequent errors on diagnostic thresholds and preventive options [22].
 Similarly, a regional survey from Turkey reported very low correct classification of migraine using standard criteria: only ~10% of PCPs knew the necessary diagnostic elements, illustrating an international pattern of underrecognition in frontline care [24].
 Our higher scores likely reflect the PSMMC context (a large tertiary system with ready access to neurology), and the significant association we observed between prior course attendance and better knowledge supports the value of targeted education—consistent with large primary-care surveys that identify education needs and limited familiarity with newer therapeutics [34].